VALAQUOR/VALAQUOR-SOIL-License-v1.0/COMMERCIAL_TIERS.md

 - No sublicense, resale, or centralization allowed
 - Consent and audit trails are mandatory for all system-bound integrations

 - # ⚖️ Commercial Licensing Tiers – S.O.I.L. v1.0

-This document defines the permitted levels of usage, access, and integration for all systems governed by the **Sovereign Open Intellectual License (S.O.I.L.) v1.0**, authored by **VALAQUOR**.
+This document defines the permitted levels of usage, access, and integration for all systems governed by the **Sovereign Opoen Intellectual License (S.O.I.L.) v1.0**, authored by **VALAQUOR**.

 No system may bypass these terms through reverse-engineering, forking, or mimicry.
 Consent is mandatory.
 Misuse triggers Clause VII enforcement.